orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- What does it mean for a point yo become its own direction?
 	- Data becoming function, geometry etc..

-Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

 ---